 Quickly scaling up (or down) as business needs change becomes easy with your switch to the cloud.
 Depending on your requirements, Microsoft 365 allows you to easily adjust the number of licenses you need for core productivity, communication and collaboration without IT being a roadblock to your business agility.

 In addition to physical separation, teams in the same company are separated by departments and, commonly, projects.
 Unfortunately, this separation oftentimes creates barriers between teams that can quickly lead to communication silos that further separation and limit collaboration, eventually disrupting communication across the entire organization, which can severely impact your business’s productivity.

-There are many ways to collaborate and communicate in Office 365.
-The suite comes with an impressive array of tools – Exchange Online, SharePoint Online, Yammer, Office Groups, Skype for Business, Office Video, OneDrive for Business, you name it – you can harness to improve communication flows and cultivate a culture of collaboration in which employees are able to seamlessly share ideas and files between teams, departments, tools and devices.
+There are many ways for end users to collaborate, communicate and increase connectivity in Microsoft 365.
+The suite comes with an impressive array of tools – Exchange Online, SharePoint Online, Outlook, Microsoft Teams, Yammer, Office Groups, Skype for Business, Office Video, OneDrive for Business, you name it – you can harness to improve communication flows and cultivate a culture of collaboration in which employees are able to seamlessly share ideas and files between teams, departments, tools and devices.

 4. Boost employee productivity

-Office 365 is not just about getting things done faster.
+Office 365 (Microsoft 365) is not just about getting things done faster or mailbox migration.
 It is about reinventing how you get them done.

 5. Streamline IT operations

 Are you an IT manager?
 You certainly know the drill.
 Keeping an on-premises IT infrastructure up and running is a challenging proposition - with multiple layers of technical requirements, cross-product dependencies and many other moving parts, there is a lot that can go haywire.